Mires Beck Teams

 The team delivers the CARE approach adopted at the nursery which embraces all of our community individuality.
 Training is ongoing throughout the year and every August we close for one week to repeat compliance training needed as an adult day care provider.
 We are working towards offering accredited horticultural training as well as teaching crafts and cookery.
 These classes are open to any service user.
 Please contact us for more information.

 The team works hard to produce many thousands of Yorkshire provenance wildflowers every year.
 These plants help enhance the rich wildlife potential of our glorious county.
 They now have a comprehensive seed stock and collect most varieties on site from the abundance planted at the nursery.
 They also grow tens of thousands of Phragmites (common reeds) for sale to wetlands all over the UK.
 They have a specialist knowledge in this horticulture and have many large projects we supply annually.

 The Wildflowers Team also manages the conservation projects onsite alongside the grounds care team.
 Click Here to read about conservation at Mires Beck.

-The Team is responsible for the production and care of over 300 varieties Herbaceous Perennials.
+The Team is responsible for the production and care of over 300 of varieties Herbaceous Perennials.
 Many are bought in as plugs, but also we produce our own through seed sowing, cuttings and division.
 The fantastic quality of plants produced by the team with the careful supervision of our experienced and knowledgeable plant experts, provide the charity with the ability to wholesale and retail at the nursery and also to attend external plant fairs.